internalplatforms/internalplatforms.com/resources.md

 ## Resources

+> If you want to add a resource to this list, [you can edit this file directly](https://github.com/internalplatforms/internalplatforms-resources/blob/main/resources.md) and send us a pull request.

 A list of books, writings and papers about the Internal Platforms teams and products.

 ### Books